Learn About Carpal Tunnel Syndrome

 Contact your provider for an appointment if:

-• Your symptoms do not respond to regular treatment, such as rest and anti-inflammatory drugs, or if there seems to be a loss of muscle bulk around your fingers
+• Your symptoms do not respond to regular treatment, such as rest and anti-inflammatory medicines, or if there seems to be a loss of muscle bulk around your fingers.

 How do I prevent Carpal Tunnel Syndrome?